David Palmer, Ph.D., Psychologist, Laguna Beach, Ca.

 Follow up scoring, interpretation, and delivery of a customized confidential written follow up report with specificrecommendations for educational programming

-A follow-up email or phone consultation if requested by the parent
+A follow-up email consultation if requested by the parent

 My office is conveniently located in the heart of Laguna Beach, California - a great day trip and a short walk to the ocean and downtown